Aardenfell/CK3-UnshackledSeductionContinued/README.md

 ## Acknowledgments

-- [Original Author](https://steamcommunity.com/profiles/76561198007822083) for creating the "Unshackled Seduction" mod.
+- [Olympia](https://steamcommunity.com/profiles/76561198007822083) for creating the "Unshackled Seduction" mod.
 - The modding community for their support and resources.

 ## Disclaimer